edumserrano/webpack-module-federation-with-angular/README.md

 5) [component-directive-ng16](/component-directive-ng16/README.md): how to setup webpack module federation where the shell dynamically instantiates and adds to the DOM an angular component using an angular directive.
 Both shell and remote app use angular 16.

+6) [component-standalone-ng16](/component-standalone-ng16/README.md): how to setup webpack module federation where the shell loads standalone angular components from a remote using angular routing or by dynamically loading the component.
+This also shows how a remote can expose angular routes and how to consume them in the shell app.
+Both shell and remote app use angular 16.

 ## Debug

 To debug any of the apps in the examples: